buzden/idris2-swirl/README.md

 A lot of standard monads, like `IO`, `Identity`, `List`, `Maybe`, `Either` and standard transformers like `ReaderT`, `StateT` and `WriterT` support `MonadRec`.
+Usually, you can implement `MonadRec` for your own monads.

 In case if absolutely needed, one can run swirls in a non-stack-safe manner for any monad that implements ordinary `Monad` interface.